Megwana/backend-hf/README.md

 - **Testing I Have Carried Out**:
   1. I retrieved an existing comment instance.
   2. I confirmed that the `content` attribute of the comment contains the correct comment text.

+**Comment Results: All work as expected.**

+### Follow Backend Manual Testing:

+1. Create a Follower Relationship

+- **Test Scenario**: Creating a follower relationship.
+- **Testing I Have Carried Out**:
+  1. Using the Django admin interface or an API endpoint, I created a new `Follower` instance by associating it with an 'owner' (User who is following) and a 'followed' (User being followed).
+  2. I verified that the follower relationship is created without errors.
+  3. I confirmed that the `created_at` field is automatically set to the current date and time.
+  4. I checked that the follower relationship is associated with the correct 'owner' and 'followed' users.

+2. Follower and Followed Users

+- **Test Scenario**: Verifying the 'owner' and 'followed' users in a Follower relationship.
+- **Testing I Have Carried Out**:
+  1. I retrieved an existing Follower instance.
+  2. I confirmed that the `owner` attribute of the Follower instance refers to the correct 'owner' (User who is following).
+  3. I confirmed that the `followed` attribute of the Follower instance refers to the correct 'followed' (User being followed).

+3. Follower Relationship Timestamps

+- **Test Scenario**: Checking the timestamps for Follower relationships.
+- **Testing I Have Carried Out**:
+  1. I created multiple Follower relationships at different times.
+  2. I retrieved all Follower relationships for a specific 'owner' or 'followed' user.
+  3. I verified that the Follower relationships are ordered in descending order based on their `created_at` timestamp.

+4. Unique Constraint for Follower Relationships

+- **Test Scenario**: Ensuring the uniqueness of Follower relationships.
+- **Testing I Have Carried Out**:
+  1. I attempted to create a new Follower relationship with the same 'owner' and 'followed' users as an existing relationship.
+  2. I verified that the system prevents the creation of duplicate Follower relationships.
+  3. I confirmed that an error or exception is raised, indicating a violation of the unique constraint.

+**Follower Results: All work as expected.**

 # Frontend

 ## Frontend Contents